 What if my baby is too sick to breastfeed properly?

-Having some breast milk stored and ready to go in cases of emergency is always a good idea.
+Having some breast milk stored and ready to go in cases of emergency might be reassuring for some parents.
 This way, you can feed your baby from a bottle, cup, or even a syringe if feeding is particularly difficult.

-If you’re considering building up a stockpile of breast milk, try expressing at a time when you’d usually breastfeed.
+If you’re considering building up a stockpile of breast milk, try pumping after you’ve breastfed to collect some extra milk.
 Thankfully, an electric breast pump can simplify the process of building up a milk supply.
 The Elvie Stride and Elvie Pump are wearable, wireless, and whisper-quiet, allowing you to pump hands-free wherever, whenever.

 How does breast milk change when your baby is sick?